Probing third-generation New Physics with $K\to \pi \nu\bar\nu$ and $B\to K^{(*)} \nu\bar\nu$: Numerical Analysis

 \subsection{Discussion}

 From the numerical results presented above we can derive the following conclusions.

 \begin{itemize} \item The factorization of the constraints implies that the rank-one hypothesis we have implemented is not really tested by present data.
 As far as the observables i) and ii) are concerned, the only relevant spurion term is $Q_{\ell q}^+$ (with one spurion): a generic coupling for this operator can thus be reabsorbed in the value of $\varepsilon$.
 As far as the two di-neutrino modes are concerned, possible $O(1)$ couplings in the relevant operators can be reabsorbed in the values of $C_{\ell q}^-$ and $\kappa$.
 In other words, given current precision, five effective parameters are necessary to describe the system in full generality given the main dynamical assumptions of a mildly broken $U(2)^5$ flavor symmetry. \item A non trivial test we can perform with present data is the viability of the hypothesis of a minimal breaking of $U(2)_q$, combined with the rank-one relation between $\cB(B\to K^{(*)}\nu\bar\nu)$ and $\cB(K^+\to \pi^+\nu\bar\nu)$.
 Figs.~\ref{Fig:Cm}--\ref{Fig:Kpnnvse} show that this hypothesis, which corresponds to fix $\kappa=1$ and reduce the number of free parameters from 5 to 4, is well supported by present data.
 A further reduction from 4 to 3 parameters, obtained setting $C_S=0$, is also well supported by data. \item The two di-neutrino modes test scales well above those directly probed at colliders.
 A clear illustration of this fact is shown in Fig.~\ref{Fig:Lambdafig}, where the value of $C_{\ell q}^-$ is expressed in term of the corresponding effective scale $\Lambda$.
 In principle, combining two modes could lead to a determination of $\varepsilon$ completely independent from that obtained from the other flavor-changing observables.
 Right now this is not very significant given the large experimental uncertainties.
+Note that the study of normalised kinematic distributions for the di-neutrino modes would not add additional information since in our setup we generate only SM-like effective operators below the electroweak scale (see \cite{Gorbahn:2023juq,Buras:2024ewl} for non-SM like examples).